mjpritchard/test-decap-help/content/docs/interactive-computing/creating-a-virtual-environment-in-the-notebooks-service.md

 run multiple environments with different dependencies without conflicts.

-There are a number of ways to create a virtual environment to use with the Notebook Service.
+There are a number of ways to create a virtual environment to use with the Notebooks Service.
 This document outlines the most common and recommended methods, and then some other ways which you might find useful.

-Please note that environments created for the Notebook Service **will not work** on the JASMIN scientific analysis servers or the LOTUS batch processing.
+Please note that environments created for the Notebooks Service **will not work** on the JASMIN scientific analysis servers or the LOTUS batch processing.

 ## Step 1: Creating a virtual environment